WeField-e-V/projects/_projects/WeField_Microfarm.md

 collaborating_projects:
   - about-microfarming
 desc: "Our first Microfarm, Social-Hub and architectial creation room.
 From here we started our mission to enable regenerative Microfarming for everybody."
-difficulty:
+difficulty: März - Oktober 2021
-  - Gartenarbeit
-  - Bauen und Tischlern
-  - Workshops
-  - Elektronik
 status: in_progress
 initiatives:
   - NABU